HariSekhon/DevOps-Bash-tools/README.md

 - `urlencode.sh` / `urldecode.sh` - URL encode/decode quickly on the command line, in pipes etc.
 - `urlextract.sh` - extracts the URLs from a given string arg, file or standard input
 - `url_extract_redirects.sh` - extracts the URLs from a given string arg, file or standard input, queries each one and outputs the redirected urls instead to stdout
+- `url_replace_redirects.sh` - extracts the URLs from a given string arg, file or standard input, queries each one and outputs the entire contents to stdout with the urls replaced by the redirected urls
 - `urlopen.sh` - opens the URL given as an arg, or first URL found from stdin or a given file.
   Uses the system's default browser
 - `vagrant_hosts.sh` - generate `/etc/hosts` output from a `Vagrantfile`